fivexl/terraform-aws-sso-elevator/README.md

   # The default partition prefix is "logs/":
   s3_bucket_partition_prefix     = "some_prefix/"

-  # If a postfix is not specified, a random string will be generated:
-  s3_bucket_name_postfix         = "-dev"

   # MFA delete setting for the S3 bucket:
   s3_mfa_delete                  = false